evanwill/write-md/content/1-intro.md

 Scholarly writing workflows generally center around `.docx` as the defacto standard.
 However, traditional word processors are *NOT* the only way to write a paper, and can impose significant limitations on how we collaborate and communicate.
-Below we look at some of the options and issues as a frame, before learning about how Markdown can be used for academic writing.
+Below we look at some of the options and issues as a frame, before exploring about how Markdown can be used for academic writing.

 ### Word Processors